Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Welcome to bolts - The community collection of Lightning models, callbacks and modules which can be "bolted" onto PyTorch projects.

-Contributed bolts that you add are:
+Bolts are built by, and added by the community.
+But unlike repos with one-off models, the lightning team guarantees that bolts are:

 1. Tested
 2. Standardized
 3. Documented
+4. Curated
-4. Well maintained
+5. Well maintained
+6. Checked for correctness

 -------------